Ying Wa Girls' School: Redevelopment of campus

-In December 2009, Ying Wa announced its redevelopment project.
-Supported by the Education Bureau, a new campus will replace the existing one on the same Robinson Road-Bonham Road site which has housed the school for over a century.
-On completion, available ground area will be expanded by about 50%, thus making it possible to overcome the recurring and constant lack of space since the founding.
+In December 2009, Ying Wa Girls' School announced its redevelopment project.
+Supported by the Education Bureau, a new campus would replace the existing one on the same Robinson Road / Bonham Road site which has housed the school for over a century.
+Upon completion, available ground area will be expanded by about 50%, thus making it possible to overcome the recurring and constant lack of space since the School's founding.

-In November 2011, Ying Wa Girls' School received HK $10 million from the Li Ka Shing Foundation.
-It was used to establish the Li Chong Yuet Ming Student Development Fund to provide opportunities for students, named after Madam Amy Li Chong Yuet-ming, wife of Li Ka-shing, who attended the school.
+In November 2011, Ying Wa Girls' School received HK$10 million from the Li Ka Shing Foundation.
+It was used to establish the Li Chong Yuet Ming Student Development Fund which provides opportunities for disadvantaged students.
+The fund is named after Madam Amy Li Chong Yuet-ming, wife of Li Ka-shing, who attended the School.

-In 2015, building work for the new school campus in Robinson Road began.
-The school moved to Sham Shui Po for that period.
+In 2015, construction work commenced for the new school campus in Robinson Road; the school moved to Sham Shui Po during that period.

 Relationship with Ying Wa College

-Ying Wa College is a school for boys founded also by the London Missionary Society.
-The Principal of Ying Wa College, Mr. Allan Cheng, is a member of the Incorporated Management Committee of Ying Wa Girls' School, while Mr. Francis Kwan is also a member of the Committee of Ying Wa College.
+Ying Wa College is a school for boys which was also founded by the London Missionary Society.
+The Principal of Ying Wa College, Mr. Allan Cheng, is a member of the Incorporated Management Committee of Ying Wa Girls' School, whilst Mr. Francis Kwan is also a member of the Committee of Ying Wa College.

 Uniform

 The school's uniform is a blue cheongsam, with silver school and house badges right under the hook of the collar.

-The school uniform of Ying Wa has a unique design.
-It is hemmed with wide dark blue lines along the bottom hem, sleeve and collar; and the stiff collar, a bit higher than those of other schools, is tailored to allow little slack between the collar and the neck.
-Students complain about the strangling feeling, especially when they look downward to read or write at the desk, yet the school has a strict rule about keeping the collar properly hooked closed at all times, even during the hottest summers.
-The tightly fit collar permits poor ventilation, keeping perspiration inside the uniform, which becomes soggy when the weather is humid.
+The uniform has a unique design: it is hemmed with wide dark blue lines along the bottom hem, sleeve, and collar.
+The collar, which is slightly higher than that of other schools, is tailored to allow only minimal slack between the collar and the neck.
+Students complain about the strangling feeling, especially when they look downward to read or write at the desk, yet the school has a strict rule about keeping the collar properly hooked and closed at all times – even during the hottest summers.
+The tight-fitting collar results in poor ventilation, keeping perspiration inside the uniform, which becomes soggy when the weather is humid.
 New students have to get used to the uniform when they first attend the school.
-However, once they learn to endure these hardships, the uniform turns to the most significant icon of their blissful life in Ying Wa, and a source of pride for its graduates.
+However, once they learn to endure this discomfort, the uniform becomes an icon of their blissful life at Ying Wa, and a source of pride for its graduates.